ryanlim-sg/PowerBI/README.md

 # PowerBI

-This repositories contains some of Power BI report and dashboard created for the educational purposes.
+This repositories contains some of Power BI report and dashboard created for the educational/recreational purposes.